MetaMask/snaps/README.md

-# MetaMask Plugin Utility
+# `snaps-cli`

-A CLI for developing MetaMask plugins.
+A CLI for developing MetaMask Snaps, formerly known as "plugins."

 ## Installation